 From a practical point of view, the level of General Reserves is a better reflection of the financial strength of the Joint Committee.
-The level of General Reserves has risen to £1,492,258 at 31 March 2020 (£1,254,961 31 March 2019) placing the Joint Committee in a strong position to deal adequately with any major challenges or contingencies should they arise.
+The level of General Reserves has risen to £1,563,211 at 31 March 2021 (£1,492,259 at 31 March 2020) placing the Joint Committee in a strong position to deal adequately with any major challenges or contingencies should they arise.

 The General Reserves also contains some elements of expenditure on activities which have been delayed and therefore this underspend is earmarked to be incurred when those activities start.